-2D- TWO DIMENSIONAL ART
+2D- ART- Making and Meaning

 Students who elect to work in Two Dimensional Art will experience an exciting range of activities using a variety of drawing, painting and mixed media techniques, which may include pencil, pastel, oil paint, computer applications in Art.
-These will be applied to a range of subject matter, including landscape, still-life, portraiture and other selfdirected themes.
+These will be applied to a range of subject matter, including landscape, still life, portraiture and other selfdirected themes.
 They will be encouraged to develop their skills and creativity by producing their own artworks and broaden their knowledge of the subject through becoming familiar with the life and works of famous artists.

 Explore and Express Ideas Present and Perform Explore the visual arts practices and styles as inspiration to develop a personal style, explore, express ideas, concepts and themes in art works.
 Explore how artists manipulate materials, techniques, technologies and processes to develop and express their intentions in art works.
 Create, present, analyse and evaluate displays of artwork considering how ideas can be conveyed to an audience.
 Visual Arts Practices Respond and Interpret Select and manipulate materials, techniques, and technologies and processes in a range of art forms to express ideas, concepts and themes.
-Conceptualise, plan and design art works that express ideas, concepts and artistic intentions.
-Analyse and interpret artworks to explore the different forms of expression, intentions and viewpoints of artists and how they are viewed by audiences.
-Analyse, interpret and evaluate a range of visual artworks from different cultures, historical and contemporary contexts, including artworks by Aboriginal and Torres Strait Islander Peoples to explore differing viewpoints.
+Conceptualise, plan and design art works that express ideas, concepts and artistic intentions. different forms of expression, intentions and viewpoints of artists and how audiences view them.